Amicus/clusterfsck/README.md

   COMMANDS:

-    edit                 Bring up the YAML for key specified in the current CLUSTER_FSCK_ENV or specified CLUSTER_FSCK_ENV in your $editor help                 Display global or [command] help documentation. init                 Create ClusterFsck configuration file - called automatically from other commands if no config found. list                 list all keys in the current or specified CLUSTER_FSCK_ENV new                  create a yaml file for your current CLUSTER_FSCK_ENV or specified CLUSTER_FSCK_ENV override             will copy down the remote config and create a directory clusterfsck/:CLUSTER_FSCK_ENV/:key that will be used by default over the remote
+    edit                 Bring up the YAML for key specified in the current CLUSTER_FSCK_ENV or specified CLUSTER_FSCK_ENV in your $editor environments         List all environments defined in the bucket ClusterFsck is setup using help                 Display global or [command] help documentation. init                 Create ClusterFsck configuration file - called automatically from other commands if no config found. list                 List all keys in the current or specified CLUSTER_FSCK_ENV new                  Create a yaml file for your current CLUSTER_FSCK_ENV or specified CLUSTER_FSCK_ENV override             Will copy down the remote config and create a directory clusterfsck/:CLUSTER_FSCK_ENV/:key that will be used by default over the remote

   GLOBAL OPTIONS: